 And here is the graph for the Google Play Store:

-When we compare the Ad Publisher Counts on App Store vs Google Play Store, we see that all publishers besides Outfit 7 seem to have a higher publisher count for Google Play Store, where it’s the other way around for Outif 7.
-This again shows us that overall, they’re more aggressive over on Google Play Store.
+When we compare the Ad Publisher Counts on App Store vs Google Play Store, we see that all publishers besides Playtrix and Magic Tavern seem to have a higher publisher count for Google Play Store.
+Magic Tavern has the biggest difference.
+This may be because their game gets more ROI in the app store, so they are focussing their efforts there instead.